OGGM/oggm-standard-projections-csv-files/README.md

     - main references ([Lange, 2019](https://doi.org/10.5194/gmd-12-3055-2019); [Lange, 2022](https://doi.org/10.5281/zenodo.2549631))

-(in the raw per-glacier data files, you can also find the same simulations using the GCMs from 2000 onwards, named `gcm_from_2000`)
+(in the raw per-glacier data files, you can also find the same simulations using the GCMs from 2000 onwards, named `gcm_from_2000` -> more in )

 The actual projections for the different scenarios are given in `{scenario}.csv` files in subfolders for every RGI region or globally.
 In every file, all GCM projections from one scenario (e.g. `ssp370.csv`) are given as different columns, where each of the rows shows one time point.